cpswarm/sensing_actuation/area_provider/README.md

 #### Services
 * `area/closest_bound` ([cpswarm_msgs/GetDist](https://cpswarm.github.io/cpswarm_msgs/html/srv/GetDist.html))
-  Get the boundary segment of the area polygon closest to a given point or the origin in case the given point is empty.
+  Get the boundary segment of the area polygon closest to a given point or the origin in case the given point is empty (0,0).
 It returns the coordinates of the boundary segment, the closest point on the segment, and the distance to the given point.
 * `area/get_area` ([cpswarm_msgs/GetPoints](https://cpswarm.github.io/cpswarm_msgs/html/srv/GetPoints.html))
   Get the bounding area in which the CPS is allowed to move.
 Returns a vector of points that defines the bounding polygon coordinates.
 * `area/get_center` ([cpswarm_msgs/GetPoint](https://cpswarm.github.io/cpswarm_msgs/html/srv/GetPoint.html))